How to Use a Tip Calculator in 2026

 Tipping When You Travel

 When you are traveling, tipping rules change completely.
-In many European countries, service is included and a small extra amount is simply a “thank you”.
-In Japan, tipping is usually not expected at all, and can even feel uncomfortable for staff.
+In many European countries, service is included and a small extra amount is simply a "thank you".
+In Japan, tipping is usually not expected at all.

 Other Calculators That Pair Well With Tipping